1. Automotive

 • Disappearing deductibles, which erase your $100 deductible if you bring your vehicle back to the authorized Hyundai dealer that sold you the warranty for service (not available on all vehicle/plan combinations — check your terms and conditions)

 All in all, these are average benefits for an automaker-backed extended warranty.
 The one curious anomaly is the trip interruption coverage.
-Most automakers offer around $100 in coverage if you break down 50 or 100 miles from home; Hyundai offers double the assistance at double the distance.
+Most automakers offer around $100 in coverage if you break down 50 or 100 miles from home; Hyundai offers double the assistance but at double the minimum distance.

 Hyundai extended warranty plans